Skip to Main Content

 Mastering the Literature Review - Uncovering Insights and Shaping Your Research: Home

-This guide was created for the Mastering the Literature Review - Uncovering Insights and Shaping Your Research workshop on October 22, 2024.
+This guide was created for the Mastering the Literature Review - Uncovering Insights and Shaping Your Research workshop on October 22, 2024, and revised for the McNair Scholars instruction session on February 13, 2025.

 Recommended Book - The Literature Review: Six Steps to Success by Machi and McEvoy